My rating: 5 of 5 stars

 Men are air and fire, implies Song of Solomon, women water and earth.
 Men’s primal impulse is outward and aggressive (though this may decay into mere avarice or brutality); women’s primal impulse is inward and nurturant (though this can be corrupted into helplessness and stupidity).
 To prevent the male and female principles from collapse into their untenable extremes, men and women must honor and treat each other well, act as complements rather than either abusive rivals or atomized individuals.

-As for whatever is true in modernity—whatever in it is genuinely emancipatory, not exploitative, the hopeful potentials latent in socialism to modernism—it was always already tradition.
+As for whatever is true in modernity—whatever in it is genuinely emancipatory rather than exploitative, the hopeful potentials latent in socialism and modernism—it was always already tradition.
 Song of Solomon recalls for me these lines from Oswald de Andrade’s Brazilian modernist “Cannibalist Manifesto” of 1928: “We already had Communism.
 We already had Surrealist language.
 The Golden Age.”

 Morrison does not equivocate about who were the victims and who the perpetrators, but she still presents the baleful, deracinating effects of modernity as afflicting even those groups and individuals who seem to benefit from them, precisely because the benefits were either material wealth or unwarranted self-esteem and therefore from her perspective ultimately meretricious.
 Given that premise, almost everyone in the modern world could stand to undertake a quest like Milkman’s.
 The specifics will differ for members of different cultures, but the victory over soulless greed and the triumph for art and imagination will be universal.
 Lebowitz concludes her recollection of Morrison with this, and here I’ll end too: